Notre-Solutions/Inship-Website/src/pages/index.md

           pushing the data to your accounts package.

-          This removes the paper invoice from  your office, while allowing you the functionality you required to complete day to day tasks.
+          This removes the paper invoice from  your office, while allowing you the functionality you require to complete day to day tasks.

           As most accounts departments handle invoices in different ways, InShip can be configured to meet your needs be that a complex approval process, specialised data extraction, matching to a Purchase Order, looking out for price increases etc.

           With InShip you have a customisable closed loop system that allows your business to process invoices the way you want.
-      - title: The Problem
-        subtitle: Moving from Paper to Digital
-        photo: photo-2
-        readMore: "#"
-        showReadMore: false
-        description: >-
-          In most companies their current paper based system of handling invoices comes with an array of issues:

-          1. Envelopes must be opened.

-          2. Emails must be printed.

-          3. Invoices need to be matched and sorted.

-          4. Invoices need to get approvals.

-          5. Manually entered on a computer system.

-          6. Emails must be reconciled to statements and filed.

-          This is timely and expensive process ; in fact processing one invoice or bill can include as many as ten steps, costing approximately €4.50 (source: pwc).

-          If a business automates this process, 80-90% of that cost can be removed.

-          Along with standard processing invoices get miss laid, management may require files to be searched to obtain copy invoices for detailed review.
       - title: Solutions
         subtitle: Tailored for Your Needs
         photo: photo-3